cjr227/YouTubePlaylist/README.md

     | 2  | Sean Paul  | Like Glue             |
     | 3  | The O'Jays | For the Love of Money |

-2. On the Google Developers site, follow [these] (https://developers.google.com/youtube/v3/getting-started) instructions for setting up an account.
+2. On the Google Developers site, follow [these](https://developers.google.com/youtube/v3/getting-started) instructions for setting up an account.
-3. Under the [Developers Console] (https://console.developers.google.com/), select your project and click "Credentials".
+3. Under the [Developers Console](https://console.developers.google.com/), select your project and click "Credentials".
 4. Save your OAuth2 credentials as "client_secrets.json".
 5. Pull the latest copy of this repository.